 Over the years, the Nintendo name has become a smaller and smaller part of the company’s product logos and was finally abandoned with the release of the Wii in 2011.
 I know that the vibrant colors of the earlier logos, which emphasized the colored graphics of the consoles, have also been discarded.

 The graphical web browser Internet Explorer was introduced in 1995 with the logos for versions one and two utilizing the Windows flag icon.
 It was version three that introduced the “e” icon that has remained to this day.
 The “e” is meant to represent a globe, while the orbiting circle is meant to represent speed and exploration.
 The Helvetica font was chosen for its solidity and balance, and the blue color for reliability.

-With 2006’s IE7, the name was changed from Microsoft Windows Explorer to Windows Internet Explorer, and the orbiter was made yellow.
-The current logo has retained much of the previous design; however, the “e” is now rendered in a custom font, the blue is lighter, and the orbiter has been made to give an even greater impression of speed.
+I remember With 2006’s IE7, the name was changed from Microsoft Windows Explorer to Windows Internet Explorer, and the orbiter was made yellow.
+I believe the current logo has retained much of the previous design; however, the “e” is now rendered in a custom font, the blue is lighter, and the orbiter has been made to give an even greater impression of speed.

 What Does This Mean for Your Business?

-As you can see, the top companies from the technology industry are constantly re-inventing their logo as fast as they re-invent their products.
-And you can understand why this is important.
+So, the top companies from the technology industry are constantly re-inventing their logo as fast as they re-invent their products.
+So yes I have shown you how all major tech companies go through major re-branding.
+Furthermore, you can understand why this is important.
 If you walked into a shop to buy a new laptop and you saw the 1980s Microsoft logo on it, you’d immediately think that the product was outdated.
-Whatever industry you are in, there is a lesson here for all businesses; keep your logo up to date just as you would do with your products and services.
+Whatever industry you are in, there is a lesson here for all businesses.
+Keeping your logo up to date just as you would do with your products and services.